-Sophomore year will complete the study of World History started in Freshman World History I. Beginning with 1500 A.D., this course will examine both western and non-western history up to and including the present.
+World History II resumes the study of World History that began during freshman year.
+Beginning around 1500 C.E., this course will examine both western and non-western history up to and including the present day.
 This course will place heavy emphasis on research, critical thinking and writing, especially essay testing.
 Summer reading is an important component in establishing the foundational concepts for the course.